codefellows-seattle-301d30/10-functional-programming/sooz-jose/README.md

 02-26-2018
 9:15 Commit new file structure and README

+9:36 Commit full, updated file structure with all packages

+10:45 Updated admin page with handlebars tempalte, updated admin view script function call, working on refactoring all article and articleView.js files into IIFE statements using the modular patttern

 ## Credits and Collaborations
 * Thanks to our instructors and TAs and our classmates, with special thanks to Nick.